-Your landlord has between 14-60 days (depending on the state) to mail out your deposit.
+Depending on the state, your landlord has between 14 and 60 days to mail your deposit.
 Private owners can sometimes take twice as long if they aren’t used to state policies.
-If it’s been over 60 days and you still haven’t gotten your deposit or the statement, follow up with a phone call, then follow up with an email (outline the facts: how much the landlord owes you, photos you took on your way out, etc.) Also cite the states security deposit law, this way you can track your correspondence until they get you the information you need.
+If it’s been over 60 days and you still haven’t gotten your deposit or the statement, follow up with a phone call, then follow up with an email (outline the facts: how much the landlord owes you, photos you took on your way out, etc.) Also cite the state's security deposit law, this way you can track your correspondence until they get you the information you need.

-Making RV travel an option
+Consider RV travel

 RV travel has been widely popular among professional travelers.
 There's something liberating about taking your life on the road.
 Living in a cute home on wheels can save money on housing costs and can be a great way to explore new places at the drop of a hat while staying in your own space.

 Imagine waking up every day (or maybe every few weeks) to new scenery outside your window.
 Small-space living encourages you to get outside and explore, rather than sitting inside and lounging all the time.

 RV life isn’t for everybody, and there is maintenance to consider when springing for this option instead of your standard brick-and-mortar rental.
 Check out our two posts, How To Get Your RV Ready For Travel and How To Winterize Your Camper, to learn more about RV upkeep and seasonal maintenance.

 You have a lot of decisions ahead after accepting a new assignment, including housing logistics.
 One of the biggest questions medical staffing companies get is how travel nurses find housing.
 It can really make or break your medical travel experience over the next 13 weeks, so use all the resources available to select the type of housing that works best for you.